-\paragraph{Weak prefix search data structure} A weak prefix search data structure built on a set of strings $U$ permits given a prefix $p$ of any element in $U$ to return the range of elements of $U$ prefixed by $p$ in lexicographic order.
+A weak prefix search data structure built on a set of strings $U$ (sorted by increasing lexicographic order) permits, given a prefix $p$ of any element in $U$, to return the range of elements of $U$ prefixed by $p$.
 If given an element which is not prefix of any element in $U$, it returns an arbitrary range.
-This weak prefix search data structure needs to use a hash function $H$ and assumes that after preprocessing a query string $p$, the computation of $H(p[1,|i|])$ for any $i$ takes constant time.
-It also assumes that every $H(p[1,|i|])$ is distinct for all $p\in U$ and all $i\in[1,b]$.
-In our case we will use the following time/space tradeoffs described in~\cite{BBPV10}: \begin{lemma} Given a set of $n$ strings of fixed length $b$ each over alphabet $\sigma$, we can have a weak prefix search data structure with the following tradeoffs: \begin{itemize} \item Query time $t_W=O(c)$ with a data structure which uses $O(n(b^{1/c}\log b+\log\log\sigma))$ bits of space\footnote{Actually the result in~\cite{BBPV10} states a space usage $O(nb^{1/c}\log b)$ but assumes a constant alphabet size.
-However, it is easy to see that the same data structure just works for arbitrary $\sigma$ in which case it uses $O(n(b^{1/c}\log b+\log\log\sigma))$ bits of space.} for any constant $c$. \item Query time $t_W=O(\log b)$ with a data structure which uses $O(n(\log b+\log\log\sigma))$ bits of space. \end{itemize} The query time assumes that the computation of $H(p')$ for any prefix $p'$ of $p$ takes $O(1)$ time, where $p$ is the query string and $H$ is the hash function used by the weak prefix search data structure.
+We will use the following result: \begin{lemma}~\cite{BBPV10} Given a set of $n$ strings of fixed length $b$ each over the alphabet $[1..\sigma]$, we can build a weak prefix search data structure with the following time/space tradeoffs: \begin{itemize} \item Query time $t_W=O(c)$ with a data structure which uses $O(nc(b^{1/c}(\log b+\log\log\sigma)))$ bits of space\footnote{Actually the result in Belazzougui et al.~\cite{BBPV10} states a space usage $O(nb^{1/c}\log b)$ but assumes a constant alphabet size.
+However, it is easy to see that the same data structure just works for arbitrary $\sigma$ in which case it uses $O(n(b^{1/c}(\log b+\log\log\sigma)))$ bits of space.} for any integer constant $c>1$. \item Query time $t_W=O(\log b)$ with a data structure which uses $O(n(\log b+\log\log\sigma))$ bits of space. \end{itemize} \end{lemma} The weak prefix search data structure of the lemma above needs to use a perfect hash function $H$ and assumes that after preprocessing a query string $p$, the computation of $H(p[1,i])$ for any $i$ takes constant time.
+This is essential to achieve $t_W$ query time, since a query involves either $\Theta(c)$ or $\Theta(\log b)$ computations of the hash function on prefixes of $p$.